kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-spot-instances.md

 * `awsSpotDataPrefix` optional configured prefix for your Spot data feed bucket
 * `spotLabel` optional Kubernetes node label name designating whether a node is a Spot node.
 Used to provide pricing estimates until exact Spot data becomes available from the CUR
 * `spotLabelValue` optional Kubernetes node label value designating a Spot node.
 Used to provide pricing estimates until exact Spot data becomes available from the CUR.
 For example, if your Spot nodes carry a label `lifecycle:spot`, then the `spotLabel` would be `lifecycle` and the `spotLabelValue` would be `spot`

-In the UI, you can access these fields via the _Settings_ page, then scroll to Cloud Cost Settings.
-Next to Spot Instance Configuration, select _Update,_ then fill out all fields.

 Spot data feeds are an account level setting, not a payer level.
 Every AWS Account will have its own Spot data feed.
 Spot data feed is not currently available in AWS GovCloud.